RDavid45/git-attendance-2025/README.md

 See official [GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line) for alternate authentication methods

+## 5. Create your attendence file

+1. Open your file explorer (can also be named finder or dolphin).
+2. Navigate to your git-attendance-2025 directory.
+4. Find the folder named by the date of the meeting you're attending (e.g. `2025-09-08`).
+5. Create a new file inside the folder named `<first>_<last>`
+6. In the file, answer the Question of the Week listed in the folder's `README.md`.

 ## 5. Basic Git Commands

 Once you've successfully cloned the repository and made your changes (answered the QOTW!), you can use the following commands to